-We have audited the financial statements of Capital Direct I Income Trust ("the Trust"), which comprise the statement of financial position as at December 31, 2018, and the statements of changes in net assets attributable to unitholders, comprehensive income and cash flows for the year then ended, and notes to the financial statements, including a summary of significant accounting policies.
+We have audited the financial statements of Capital Direct I Income Trust (the "Trust"), which comprise the statement of financial position as at December 31, 2019, and the statements of changes in net assets, comprehensive income and cash flows for the year then ended, and notes to the financial statements, including a summary of significant accounting policies.

-In our opinion, the accompanying financial statements present fairly, in all material respects, the financial position of the Trust as at December 31, 2018, and the results of its operations and its cash flows for the year then ended in accordance with International Financial Reporting Standards ("IFRS").
+In our opinion, the accompanying financial statements present fairly, in all material respects, the financial position of the Trust as at December 31, 2019, and its financial performance and cash flows for the year then ended in accordance with International Financial Reporting Standards ("IFRS").